Agile Maturity Model: How To Measure Agile MaturityNikita Kannan

 |8||Delivery Maturity||Agile development, continuous testing in CI/CD pipeline, Continuous Security, and Continuous Feedback|

 |9||Continuous Improvement||Plan and Execute improvement and Customer Centricity/Satisfaction|

 Sub focus areas across each pillar

-Now let’s have a look at how to derive the maturity level of the organization.
+Now let’s look at how to derive the organization’s maturity level.
 A set of questions covering the key aspects across each agile pillar has been defined to derive the agility health of an organization.

 The implementation level is marked across each question based on the state in which the project lies, as mentioned in the implementation level description.

 |5||Expert||Never Misses, Excel at it, Part of basic culture, never fails, Doing for longtime|

 |4||Fully Implemented||Always performed, Audited, rarely missed, Metric driven, Mandatory|